CloudyKetchup/kelisto-challenge/README.md

 # add -d at the end if you want to run in detached mode
 # --build ensures that the fresh image will be build, even if old one exists
 ```

+After this, checkout http://localhost:5000 for the running application.

 ## Module aliases